MX23RW : Friday, May 30 18:04:07| >> :60:713:713:

 The Blues face a battle to qualify for the Champions League, with the Londoners set to take on Nottingham Forest on Sunday in their final Premier League game of the season.

-Boss Enzo Maresca will know that a draw on the weekend could see his side miss out on Europe's premier club competition, which would undoubtedly be seen as failure amongst fans.
+Boss Enzo Maresca will know that a draw on the weekend could see his side miss out on Europe's premier club competition, which would undoubtedly be seen as a failure amongst fans.

 However, when asked by Sports Mole if missing out on the top five would constitute failure, Leboeuf pushed back on the suggestion that the Champions League is Boehly's ultimate goal, saying: "No, because that is not what they want to achieve.
 They don't want to be in the first five spots for the Champions League.
 They want to make money.
 That's what they showed to the world.